ROCm/MIVisionX/README.md

 For the convenience of the developer, we here provide the setup script which will install all the dependencies required by this project.

+##### MIVisionX-setup.py
-**MIVisionX-setup.py** builds all the prerequisites required by MIVisionX.
-The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
-If the directory option is not given, the script will install the deps folder in the home directory(~/) by default, else in the user-specified location.
+* Builds all the prerequisites required by MIVisionX.
+* The setup script creates a deps folder and installs all the prerequisites.
+* If the directory option is not given, the script will install the deps folder in the home directory `(~/)` by default, else in the user-specified location.

+**NOTE:** This script only needs to be executed once.

 ##### Prerequisites for running the script